Hiring Glossary

 W-2 Employee

 A W-2 employee is an individual classified as an employer's full-time, direct employee under U.S. tax laws.
-When hiring a W-2 employee, the employer controls how the work is performed and executed and is responsible for reporting W-2 employees’ wages and taxes to the IRS using Form W-2
+When hiring a W-2 employee, the employer controls how the work is performed and executed and is responsible for reporting W-2 employees’ wages and taxes to the IRS using Form W-2.

 See how easy Global Hiring can be when everything works together.

-what W-2 Employee
+what W-2 Employee?

-What Is A Form W-2?
+What Is A Form W-2 and Who Issues It?

-A form W-2, officially known as the Wage and Tax Statement, is a document that employers in the U.S. are required to provide to their employees at the end of each tax year.
+A form W-2, officially known as the Wage and Tax Statement, is a document that employers in the U.S. are required to provide to their employees at the end of each tax year (by January 31).
 It outlines the employee's total wages earned and the taxes withheld throughout the year, including Social Security, Medicare, and federal and state income taxes.

 Employees use the W-2 form to file their annual tax returns with the Internal Revenue Service (IRS) and state tax agencies.
 Employers must complete a Form W-2 for each employee for whom they pay a salary, wage, or other compensation.
 The W-2 tax form is crucial for ensuring accurate tax filing and helps both the IRS and employees track the proper amount of taxes owed or refunded.

-📣Important Note About Form W-2, Wage and Tax Statement
+📣 Important Note About Form W-2, Wage and Tax Statement

 What Are The Different Types Of W-2 Employees?